Home Staging Is Not What You See on HGTV

 [idx-listings city=”Overland Park” statuses=”1″ propertytypes=”512,511″ orderby=”DateAdded” orderdir=”DESC” count=”25″ showlargerphotos=”true” listtabalignment=”Left”]

-Home Staging for Occupied Homes
+The Truth About Home Staging for Occupied Homes

 Home staging for occupied homes is a concept that was created in 1973 by a woman named Barb Schwarz.
 The whole idea behind the concept was it was designed for homes that people lived in that didn’t show well.
 After all, what home shows well as it is?
 Every home needs a little extra something to help bring out its best.